jlauinger/master-of-science/code/data-survey/zenodo-readme.md

 ## Further information

-Further documentation and our analysis scripts can be obtained from our GitHub repository at [https://github.com/stg-tud/unsafe_go_study_results](https://github.com/stg-tud/unsafe_go_study_results).
+Further documentation as well as our analysis scripts can be obtained from our GitHub repository at [https://github.com/stg-tud/unsafe_go_study_results](https://github.com/stg-tud/unsafe_go_study_results).